MarkAronov/SuperFind/CONTRIBUTING.md

-# Contributing to SuperFind
+# Contributing to SkillVector

-Thank you for your interest in contributing to SuperFind!
+Thank you for your interest in contributing to SkillVector!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct